Information library

 What emissions trading systems are there?

-n Germany, there is a European and a national emissions trading.
-Together, they cover the transport, heating, energy, industry and aviation sectors, which accounted for around 85 percent of total 2021 greenhouse gas emissions in Germany.
+In Germany, there is a European emission trading 1 and the national emissions trading, which is expected to be incorporated into the European Emissions Trading 2 from 2027.
+Together, they cover the transport, heating, energy, industry, maritime transport and aviation sectors, which accounted for around 85 percent of total 2021 greenhouse gas emissions in Germany.

-The European Emissions Trading System (EU ETS) starts where emissions are generated in large industrial installations, in power plants and in intra-European air traffic.
-Operators or airlines must purchase emission allowances (that is the previously mentioned pollution rights) for the emissions they cause (this is called downstream emissions trading).
+The stationary European Emissions Trading System 1 (EU ETS 1) starts where emissions are generated in large industrial installations, in power plants, maritime transport and in intra-European air traffic.
+Operators, ship operators or airlines must purchase emission allowances (that is the previously mentioned pollution rights) for the emissions they cause (this is called downstream emissions trading).
 The European Commission has set a binding cap on the total Europe-wide CO2 emissions for each year.
 These pollution rights are allocated proportionally to all Member States.
 The competent authorities allocate a portion of these allowances to operators and airlines free of charge.
 If a company emits fewer CO2 equivalents than it was allocated free of charge, it can sell the surplus emission allowances to other participants.
 If the free allocations are not sufficient, further emission allowances must be purchased from other participants or from the relevant auction platform.
 In Germany, we, the German Emissions Trading Authority, are responsible for allocating pollution rights.
 Auctioning takes place on our behalf at the European Energy Exchange (EEX) in Leipzig.
 The limiting and trading of these rights is called "cap & trade".

 Regulated companies must provide us with an annual emissions report detailing how much CO2 equivalent they have emitted.
 Strict monitoring plans and verification by accredited verifiers guarantee accurate acquisition of true emission data.